epijim/episheet/README.md

 ## Complete excel tool

 This package currently contains functions for calculating rate ratios and differences, risk ratios and differences, Mantel Haenzsel risk ratio.
-The complete set is available via the excel tool [episheet](http://krothman.org/Episheet.xls).
+The complete set was available via the excel tool episheet, but Rothman's website hosting it appears now to be down.